zen29d/zen29d.github.io/_posts/2024-03-23-netsupport-rat.md

 This marks the final stage of payload extraction and decoding...
 ![](assets/images/netsupport_rat/stage_3.png)

-Voila!, we have malicious URLs.
+Voila! we have malicious URLs.
 ![](assets/images/netsupport_rat/ioc.png)

 Here's a summarized overview of the process: